Botanical Name: Chamaedorea elegans

 Repot in spring, only when the roots have filled the pot.
 Always use a pot with drainage holes to prevent soggy soil, which can cause root rot.

 This is one of the few palms that grows well in low light.
-Its tolerance for lack of light and low humidity make it an ideal office plant.
+Its tolerance for lack of light and moderate humidity make it an ideal office plant.
+And did you know its good for you?
+Parlor Palm is one of the top rated house plants for removing toxins such as formaldehyde and ammonia from indoor air.

 Height: Slow-growing.
 Fully mature plants may reach 3-4 ft (90 cm - 1.2 m).